David-Barrett-MS/Docs/HowTo/VSTO Setup with Visual Studio 2019/Outlook add-in VSTO Setup Visual Studio 2019.md

 # Install the Visual Studio Installer Projects extension

 By default, Visual Studio 2019 does not have a Setup project template.
-These templates can be added by installed the Visual Studio Installer Projects extension.
+These templates can be added by installing the Visual Studio Installer Projects extension.

 * Open Visual Studio.